htcondor/htcondor/docs/man-pages/condor_submit.rst

  max_transfer_input_mb = <ClassAd Integer Expression>
     This integer expression specifies the maximum allowed total size in MiB of the input files that are transferred for a job.
-This expression does not apply to grid universe, standard universe, or files transferred via file transfer plug-ins.
+This expression does not apply to grid universe or files transferred via file transfer plug-ins.
 The expression may refer to attributes of the job.
 The special value -1 indicates no limit.
 If not defined, the value set by configuration variable